lune-climate/lune-docs/docs/api/flow-of-funds.md

 <div>

-## 3. You have integrated the API and want to stay of of the flow of funds
+## 3. You have integrated the API and want to stay out of the flow of funds

 Your company is Lune's customer.
 However, carbon credits are purchased and ultimately paid for by your customers.